 - 1 small garlic clove

-- Add the salt, egg yolks and 2 cups flour and mix together.
-Turn the mixture out onto a floured surface and knead, adding more flour if needed, until a soft (but not sticky), smooth dough forms.
+- Add the salt, egg yolks and 2 cups flour and mix together to form a shaggy dough.
+Turn the mixture out onto a floured surface and knead, adding a little more flour if needed, until the dough is soft and smooth.

-- Divide the dough into portions the size of the palm of your hand, and roll each into a rope about 1/2-inch thick.
+- Divide the dough into portions the size of the palm of your hand.
+On a floured surface, roll each into a rope about 1/2-inch thick.
 Cut into 1-inch lengths.
 Roll each wad of dough firmly over a gnocchi board or the concave side of a fork.
 Arrange the gnocchi on a floured baking sheet as you go.

-- Bring a large stockpot of salted water to a boil; drop the gnocchi in batches into the water and boil until they bob to the surface, about 3 minutes.
-Scoop out 1/4 cup of the cooking water and reserve.
+- Bring a large stockpot of salted water to a boil.
+Drop the gnocchi, in batches, into the water and boil until they bob to the surface, about 3 minutes.
+Scoop out the cooked gnocchi into a colander set over a bowl to drain.
+Scoop 1/4 cup of the cooking water and reserve.

 - Put the walnuts in a food processor and pulse until finely chopped.
 Add the parsley, cheese, olive oil, salt and garlic.

 Karen’s Notes and Tips